 NZ Funds uses a passive investment approach in managing the Balanced Fund meaning it seeks to replicate the performance of chosen indices.
+It allocates clients' funds using a combination of local and international indices.
+It may choose to modify those indices or choose different indices.
 It targets a 50% allocation to bonds and 50% allocation to shares.
 The actual investment mix may deviate from the target allocation from time to time, due to factors such as funds flows or movements in securities prices.
 NZ Funds may allocate funds in line with the chosen indices by investing directly via a wholesale fund, via an index tracking futures contract or via an index tracking fund.
 The performance of the Balanced Fund may not replicate the chosen indices due to the practicalities of investment management, including the timing of purchases and sales, funds flows, liquidity and in order to meet NZ Funds' responsible investment policy.